mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 ```
 ### Preventing conflicts

-If you run a function and it is stuck with the status `pending` it's possible that the "specified" node selector does not exist.
+If your function run is stuck with the status `pending`, it's possible that the "specified" node selector does not exist.
+There are three
-Remember, the project and function level configurations override the service level and the function itself.
-Check the function.yaml and the
-project.yaml for the node selector configurations.
-And check the UI (Projects > Jobs and workflows > Monitor jobs)
+levels of node selectors in MLRun: function, project, and service.
+At runtime, the system combines these selectors and applies the resolved
+configuration to the pod.

+How to Investigate:
+1. Check the Configuration Files: Look in the function.yaml and project.yaml files to see if there are any node selector settings.
+2. Review Node Selectors in the UI: Go to Projects > Jobs and Workflows > Monitor Jobs > Overview > Node Selector.
+This shows the node selector
-for the node selector that was ultimately defined by all of the configurations and overrides.
+that was ultimately defined for the run after combining the function, project, and service settings.
+3. Check Pod Errors in the UI: Go to Projects > Jobs and Workflows > Monitor Job > Pods, where you can see the pod details.
+If no nodes are found
+that match the specified node selector, the error is displayed here.

+Resolving Conflicts:</br>
+If the node selectors from the function, project, or service levels, conflict or result in an impossible combination, you can resolve
+the issue by specifying the conflicting node selector key with an empty string value on your function.
+Be cautious with this approach
+and consult your project admin before making changes to ensure it won’t cause other issues.

 ### Runtimes